W1ldPo1nter/django-queryable-properties/docs/common.rst

         def is_unstable(self):
             return self.release_type in (self.ALPHA, self.BETA)

-Instead of defining the properties like this, the property class ``ValueCheckProperty`` of the *django-queryable-properties* package could be used:
+Instead of defining the properties like this, the property class :class:`queryable_properties.properties.ValueCheckProperty` could be used:

 .. code-block:: python